cl-/AngryPlanets/README.md

 ---------------
 If you are a scientist or teacher trying to customize the game, here's how you can do it.

-- For the Online Version:
+For the Online Version:
 1. Create your custom json file according to the JSON Format specified below.
 2. Upload your json file onto your own server or host.
 3. Use the following URL Extension Method specified below.

-- For the Offline Local Version:
+For the Offline Local Version:
 This is an older version of our code, before we did the refactoring.
 Try to avoid using it.
 You should use and customize the Online Version.
-If you really want to customize it, edit the main.js file.
+If you still really want to customize it, edit the main.js file (in the Repository).

 URL Extension Method (to load your custom Json file)